eclipse-tractusx/traceability-foss/docs/arc42.md

 #### Trace-X API

-We provide a REST API that is consumed by Trace-X frontend in order to deliver Trace-X related features such as quality-investigations or assets chain visibility.
+We provide a REST API that is consumed by Trace-X frontend in order to deliver Trace-X related features such as quality investigations or asset chain visibility.
-Since Trace-X component is a very last component in the Catena-X ecosystem we are mostly depend on the other services and theirs APIs in other to deliver desired functionalities.
-The development of the services is not a part of the Trace-X application and each of the system that we utilize exposes REST API that we consume and interact directly.
+Since the Trace-X component is the very last component in the Catena-X ecosystem we are mostly dependent on the other services and theirs APIs in other to deliver desired functionalities.
+The development of the services is not a part of the Trace-X application and each of the system that we utilize exposes a REST API that we consume and interact with directly.

 Trace-X is a Spring Boot based application and is secured with the OpenID connector provider Keycloak and the OAuth2.
-This means for the company that utilize Trace-X component it is required to obtain technical user in order to be authorized to get access to the external components within Catena-X ecosystem.
+This means for the companies, that utilize Trace-X component, it is required to obtain a technical user in order to be authorized to get access to the external components within Catena-X ecosystem.

-In order to use Trace-X frontend with Trace-X backend, users need to authenticate themselves in order to be authorized to get access to the Trace-X.
+In order to use the Trace-X frontend with the Trace-X backend, users need to authenticate themselves in order to be authorized to get access to the Trace-X.
-By the frontend UI users provide valid credentials and the system generates a bearer token that it gets from Keycloak and attaches it to the HTTP header parameter Authorization.
+In the frontend UI users provide valid credentials and the system generates a bearer token that it gets from Keycloak and attaches it to the HTTP header parameter Authorization.
-Then once a user is authorized and has proper role within Trace-X backend, the backend delegates HTTP calls to specific service in their behalf as technical user in order to fulfill specific functionality.
+Once a user is authorized and has a proper role in the Trace-X backend, the backend delegates HTTP calls to specific services on their behalf as technical user in order to fulfill specific functionalities.

 #### [Outdated] Registry API

 ![arc42_001](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_001.png)

-The Trace-X acts as a consumer of the Asset Administration Shell Registry component.
-The Trace-X contains a Restful client (REST template) that build a REST call to the mentioned Digital Twin Registry API based on its known URL (the AAS registry URL is configurable in the Trace-X).
+The Trace-X acts as a consumer of the asset administration shell registry component.
+Trace-X contains a restful client (REST template) that builds a REST call to the mentioned digital twin registry API based on its known URL (the AAS registry URL is configurable in Trace-X).
-Requests contain "assetIds" provided by the component during assets synchronization.
+Requests contain "assetIds" provided by the component during asset synchronization.
 Like described in the above section, the security aspect is required in order to achieve a REST call against the AAS Registry.
-As a response, the Trace-X gets the corresponding shells and shell descriptors utilized then later for assets synchronization.
+As a response, Trace-X gets the corresponding shells and shell descriptors utilized later for asset synchronization.
 The HTTP(s) transport protocol is used for the REST call communication.

 #### IRS API

 ![arc42_002](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_002.png)

-The Trace-X acts as a consumer of the IRS component.
-The Trace-X contains a Restful client (REST template) that build a REST call to the mentioned IRS API based on its known URL (the IRS URL is configurable in the Trace-X).
+Trace-X acts as a consumer of the IRS component.
+Trace-X contains a restful client (REST template) that build a REST call to the mentioned IRS API based on its known URL (the IRS URL is configurable in Trace-X).
-Request contains details required to start IRS fetch job provided by the component during assets synchronization.
+The request contains details required to start an IRS fetch job provided by the component during asset synchronization.
 Like described in the above section, the security aspect is required in order to achieve a REST call against the IRS.
-As a response, the Trace-X gets the created job id and periodically pulls for the job details that contains assets that will be uploaded to the system.
-And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.
+As a response, Trace-X gets the created job id and periodically pulls for the job details that contains assets that will be uploaded to the system.
+As mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 #### [Outdated] Portal API

 ![arc42_003](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_003.png)

-The Trace-X acts as a consumer of the Portal component.
+Trace-X acts as a consumer of the portal component.
-The Trace-X contains a Restful client (REST template) that builds a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in the Trace-X).
+Trace-X contains a restful client (REST template) that builds a REST call to the mentioned Portal API based on its known URL (the Portal URL is configurable in Trace-X).
-The Portal is used to authenticate users and requests against the backend.
+The portal is used to authenticate users and requests against the backend.
-And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.
+As mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 #### [Outdated] EDC API

 ![arc42_004](https://eclipse-tractusx.github.io/traceability-foss/docs/assets/arc42/arc42_004.png)

 The Trace-X acts as a consumer and provider of the EDC component.
-In Trace-X we communicate with EDC directly only for the sake of fulfilling quality-investigation functionality.
+In Trace-X we communicate with EDC directly only for the sake of fulfilling quality investigation functionality.
 Specific use cases can be viewed in [Runtime view](../runtime-view/index.adoc) section.
-For these purposes the integrated EDC clients in the Trace-X are responsible for creating restful requests to the EDC component.
+For these purposes the integrated EDC clients in Trace-X are responsible for creating restful requests to the EDC component.
-And as mentioned above, the transport protocol HTTP(S) is used for the REST call communication.
+As mentioned above, the transport protocol HTTP(S) is used for the REST call communication.

 ## Solution strategy